tensorflow/docs/site/en/api_docs/python/tf/io.md

 [`class FixedLenSequenceFeature`](../tf/io/FixedLenSequenceFeature): Configuration for parsing a variable-length input feature into a `Tensor`.

-[`class PaddingFIFOQueue`](../tf/queue/PaddingFIFOQueue): A FIFOQueue that supports batching variable-sized tensors by padding.

-[`class PriorityQueue`](../tf/queue/PriorityQueue): A queue implementation that dequeues elements in prioritized order.

-[`class QueueBase`](../tf/queue/QueueBase): Base class for queue implementations.

-[`class RandomShuffleQueue`](../tf/queue/RandomShuffleQueue): A queue implementation that dequeues elements in a random order.

 [`class SparseFeature`](../tf/io/SparseFeature): Configuration for parsing a sparse input feature from an `Example`.

-[`class TFRecordCompressionType`](../tf/io/TFRecordCompressionType): The type of compression for the record.

 [`class TFRecordOptions`](../tf/io/TFRecordOptions): Options used for manipulating TFRecord files.